dhughes/tiy-java-crash-course/Crash Course.md

 These properties can be accessed by any code in the `Card` class.
 And, by default, they can also be read and modified from "outside" the class.

-<iframe src='https://glot.io/snippets/egqcfzv0d1/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcfzv0d1/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 This example shows how we can create a new instance of a `Card` using the new keyword.
 The new `Card` instance is assigned to a variable named `myCard`.
 We can do this because we declared that `myCard` can hold `Card` data.